-Management Program for Inmate Assailants
+Management Programs for Inmate Assailants

-Those who sexually abuse/assault others while in the custody of the BOP will be disciplined and prosecuted to the fullest If you are an inmate assailant, you will extent of the law. be referred to Correctional Services for monitoring. will be referred to Psychology Services for an assessment of treatment and management needs. compliance or refusal will be documented and decisions regarding your conditions of confinement and release may be effected.
-If you feel that you need help to keep from sexually abusive behaviors, psychological engaging in services are available.
+Anyone who sexually abuses/assaults/harasses others while in the custody of the BOP will be disciplined and prosecuted to the fullest extent of the law.
+If you are an inmate assailant, you will be referred to Correctional Services for monitoring.
+You will be referred to Psychology Services for an assessment of risk and treatment and management needs.
+Treatment compliance or refusal will be documented and decisions regarding your conditions of confinement and release may be effected.
+If you need help to keep from engaging in sexually abusive behaviors, Psychological Services are available.

-Policy Definitions
+Policy Definitions:

-Prohibited Acts: Inmates who engage in inappropriate sexual behavior can be charged with following Prohibited Acts under the Inmate Disciplinary Policy.
+Prohibited Acts: Inmates who engage in inappropriate sexual behavior will be charged with the following Prohibited Acts, and may be prosecuted, under the Inmate Discipline policy:

-Code 114/(A): Sexual Assault By Force Code 205/(A): Engaging in a Sex Act Code 206/(A): Making a Sexual Proposal
+Code 114/ (A): Sexual Assault By Force

+Code 205/(A): Engaging in a Sex Act

+Code 206/ (A): Making a Sexual Proposal

-Code 221/(A): Being in an Unauthorized Area with a Member of the
+Code 221/(A): Being in an Unauthorized Area with a Member of the Opposite Sex

-Opposite Sex

-Code 229/(A): Sexual Assault Without Force
+Code 229/ (A): Sexual Assault without Force

-Code 300/(A): Indecent Exposure
+Code 300/ (A): Indecent Exposure